 We will do a more specific article for you on VanLife and winter mobility shortly.

 Lucky for us, we did not have -40 ° C all winter.
 The temperatures have continued to oscillate with a constant of -15 ° C during the day.
-But all it takes is a cloud, a ray of sunshine, for the wind to pick up for so-called acceptable temperatures to become freezing!
-And believe us, it happens very often!
+But all it takes is a cloud, a ray of sunshine, for the wind to pick up for the so-called acceptable temperatures to become freezing!
+And believe us it happens very often!
 Not to mention that night falls early in the heart of winter (around 3:30 p.m.).

 Not to mention that it is important to differentiate the "Actual temperature" of the " felt temperature ".

-“The perceived temperature takes into account not only the measured temperature but also the wind speed and the ambient humidity. " For example, "A real temperature of -10 ° C in a wind of 30 km / h can be felt as a temperature of -20 ° C". (www.futura-sciences.com)
+“The felt temperature takes into account not only the measured temperature but also the wind speed and the ambient humidity. » For example, "A real temperature of -10 ° C in a wind of 30 km / h can be felt as a temperature of -20 ° C". (www.futura-sciences.com)